(i) Optimization of Pipeline Flushing Operations

-(i) Perovskite Solar Cell Synthesis Through a Computational Approach
+(ii) Computer-Aided Perovskite Solar Cell Synthesis

-(ii) Cancer Therapeutics
+(iii) Cancer Therapeutics

 (iv) Roadmap for Solvent Recovery in Industrial Manufacturing